 Jackie Robinson is considered by many to be the African-American who had the greatest impact on the integration of baseball.
 This opinion is of course understandable, for Robinson broke the color line in 1947 and is well known in circles far removed from baseball.
 But perhaps the person with the greatest impact upon African-American baseball is the less renowned Andrew “Rube” Foster, generally considered not only to be one of the greatest pitchers and managers of the early twentieth century but also the architect of the Negro National League.1 Despite facing immense racial prejudice, Foster persisted to carry out three distinctive baseball positions during his lifetime, and consequently is often known as the “Father of Negro Baseball.”

 According to Phil S. Dixon, Andrew Foster was born the son of Andrew and Evaline Foster on September 17, 1879 in Calvert, Texas.2 Foster’s father was a preacher, while his mother was a respectful wife from Mississippi.
 The 1880 Census oddly lists Foster’s birth name as Bishop; only speculation exists as to the reason for the change in name to Andrew.
 3 Although a member of the first African-American generation born free from the heinous institution of slavery, Foster’s childhood was still difficult as he and his family sought all the benefits of citizenship in the face of prejudice.
 Although Foster was born the fourth of sixth children, only he and two of his siblings, Christiana (born 1877) and Johnson (born 1884) survived until adulthood.
+(A younger half-brother, William "Bill" Foster, followed in Rube's footsteps and was elected to the Baseball Hall of Fame.)
 The lives of Foster’s other siblings were taken by tuberculosis, a disease that undoubtedly impacted young Andrew’s interest in baseball.
 Foster himself said that “if it hadn’t been for playing ball and living outdoors, I don’t suppose I’d (be) here today.”
 4 Physicians during Foster’s childhood indeed felt that spending time outdoors was the only way to avoid catching tuberculosis, a belief that only affirmed Foster’s interest in baseball.

 Foster began his baseball career as a teenager, leaving school after the eighth grade to try to make a living in baseball.
 He started pitching for the local Waco Yellow Jackets, an independent African-American club.
 In 1902, Foster joined the Chicago Union Giants; managed and owned by Frank Leyland, the Union Giants were perhaps the best black team in the Midwest.
 Interestingly enough, Foster’s first appearance for Chicago did not come as a pitcher, but rather as a pinch hitter.
 5 Foster struggled in his first professional season, eventually earning his release from the club, and then signing with an inter-racial semi-pro team in Otsego, Michigan.
 It was in Otsego where Foster first flashed his tremendous ability; because of his success in Otsego, Foster joined the Cuban X-Giants for the start of the 1903 season, and immediately became their ace pitcher.
 In his first full season with the club, Foster helped the X-Giants to the black baseball championship, defeating his future team, the Philadelphia Giants.